We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

 … and a flight map.
-The user interface was easy to use, and the screen quality was good.
+It was easy to use, and the screen quality was good.

 - source